About the course

 Oxford has been an important centre for Hebrew and Jewish Studies since the sixteenth century.
 There are unrivalled collections of Hebrew manuscripts and printed books in the Bodleian Library.
 The Leopold Muller Memorial Library is housed at the Oxford Centre for Hebrew and Jewish Studies in the Clarendon Institute and has a collection specialising mainly in the areas of Jewish history and Hebrew literature.

-As well as the Bodleian Library and Leopold Muller library, you will have access to the Nizami Ganjavi Library at the Oriental Institute which contains Biblical, Jewish, Islamic and other Oriental works.
-Adjacent to the Oriental Institute is the Ashmolean Museum which, amongst its many other superb collections, houses material on the archaeology and material culture of the land of Israel.
+As well as the Bodleian Library and Leopold Muller library, you will have access to the Nizami Ganjavi Library part of the Faculty of Asian and Middle Eastern Studies which contains Biblical, Jewish, Islamic and other Asian and Middle Eastern works.
+Adjacent to the Faculty of Asian and Middle Eastern Studies is the Ashmolean Museum which, amongst its many other superb collections, houses material on the archaeology and material culture of the land of Israel.

 For further details about searching for funding as a graduate student visit our dedicated Funding pages, which contain information about how to apply for Oxford scholarships requiring an additional application, details of external funding, loan schemes and other funding sources.